PeyalBhattacharjee/PeyalBhattacharjee/README.md

 # 👋Hello Everyone, my name is Peyal Bhattacharjee

 ## 🚀 About Me
-- Data Scientist at Tata Consultancy Services.
+- Data Scientist at TheMathCompany
-- Post Graduate Program in Data Science (Full Time) from Praxis Business School.
-- 5+ years of experience as an IT professional with 2+ years in Data Science and Machine Learning.
 - Good exposure in executing data driven solutions, building data models, data visualization and applying Machine Learning and Deep Learning concepts.
 - Experienced at creating supervised and unsupervised models to deliver insights and implement action-oriented solutions to solve complex business problems.